-- Level 1 Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date. - Level 2 Inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Inputs are unobservable for the asset or liability and are developed based on the best information available in the circumstances, which might include the Company's own data.
+Level 1-Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date.

+Level 2-Inputs other than Level 1 that are directly or indirectly observable, such as quoted prices for similar assets or liabilities and quoted prices in less active markets.

+Level 3-Inputs are unobservable for the asset or liability and are developed based on the best information available in the circumstances, which might include the Company's own data.